Aliagorre/my-story-maker/MAKE_MOD.md

 # Making a Mod — StoryMaker V7

-This guide covers everything you need to build a mod, from the minimal skeleton to advanced handler patterns.
+Everything you need to build a mod, from a minimal skeleton to event handling and mod interaction.

 ---